vanschependom/KULAK_IW-shed-of-graphs/README.md

   A bash script for generating graphs.
 - `filter_graphs.py`:
   A Python script for filtering graphs.
 This file is ran by the bash script that generates graphs.
-- `plantri`:
+- `/plantri54`:
-  A compiled C program for generating graphs.
+  A folder containing the necessary files for compiling the Plantri C program.
 - `example_filter.json`:
   A json file containing an example for how to use the filter format.